Estradiol - Supplementation, Perimenopause, Safety, and Beyond - A Total Review

 Interestingly, when you get rid of GPER activity, you get lots of bad results:

 Female GPER knockout mice display hyperglycemia and impaired glucose tolerance, reduced body growth, and increased blood pressure

 Only estradiol activates it...hence the spike of diabetes and blood pressure for women after menopause.

 Did we mention that hormones are important to every facet of your health?

 We'll see later how certain substances that bind with ERb exclusively appear to convey protection from any downside of hormonal expression.

-Our goal (my goal really as a 49 year old wholloped by perimenopause who was SAVED by hormone replacement) is simple.
+Our goal (my goal really as a 49-year-old walloped by perimenopause who was SAVED by hormone replacement) is simple.

 Find out what works.
 Find out what's safest.
 Add any protections along the way to make the profile better.

-To that goal, put a checkmark by ERb receptors being a desired goal.
+To that goal, put a checkmark by ERb receptors being the desired goal.